trothr/blog/sir.santa/2018/05/shared-sys.md

  ... or "shared op sys woulda been better".

+A long, long time ago (but I can still remember), we had this idea for shared operating systems among virtual machines.
+Idea nuthin, it was reality.
+It was beautiful.
+It was flawed.

+The basic idea was sound, remains sound, and is sound for the current trends in virtualization (containers versus full machines).
+Here's some rambling about that.

+## Remembering Read-Only Root

 Michael MacIsaac posted on the LINUX-390 list (and the IBMVM list) ...

     I stumbled onto the first "Read-only root" paper that the guys